Pentesting helps organizations effectively assess their security posture against evolving security threats.

 In the second phase, a vulnerability assessment is conducted to identify potential vulnerabilities in the target system that can be exploited in the next phase.
 This exploitation requires the manual application of techniques combined with human intelligence to take advantage of existing security flaws.
 After the successful exploitation, the pentesting team may try to achieve a permanent state of access.

 In the reporting phase, the pentesting team prepares a detailed report that lists vulnerabilities and loopholes and how they were exploited.
 Depending on the intended audience of the testing report, the level of technical details may vary.
 For example, a pentesting report meant for the top management may focus on high-level risk management and security outcomes, versus extensive step-by-step details of how the pentesting team operated.

-Is manual penetration testing beneficial?
+Is manual pentest beneficial?

 There are five primary reasons why manual pen testing yields superior outcomes when compared to automated penetration tests.